hajimetwi3/post-engineering/README.md

 in the preceding text naturally influence the model's reasoning process while remaining fully compatible with safety filters.

+### Cultural Note: "Post Engineered!!"

+When Post Engineering successfully induces a balanced or debiased response, some users humorously celebrate with the phrase:

+**"Post Engineered!!"**

+It serves as a lighthearted acknowledgment that the contextual guidance worked as intended.

 ---

 ## 利用条件（Usage Terms）